Main menu

 Submitted by: MikeC (Admin) on 02-Sep-07 07:37:37 PM

 Back in the nineties sometime, I had occasion to visit a home in North Wales that was (the owner claimed) "imported" from, I believe, Switzerland.
-I don't recall anything externally that distinguished the property from others - it was dark - but inside there was a definite stereotypical swiss kind of look and feel to the place... think log cabin/sauna!
+I don't recall anything externally that distinguished the property from others - it was dark - but inside there was a definite stereotypical swiss look and feel to the place - think log cabin/sauna!

-If you have such a house then you obviously provoke conversation.
-What I was told has always remained with me because, to my UK way of thinking, it was hard to get my head around... this was a home that had no heating system, whatsoever.
+If you have such a house, then you surely provoke conversation.
+What I was told remained with me because, to my UK way of thinking, it was hard to get my head around... this was a home that had no heating system, whatsoever.

 What I remember of the explanation given to me, can be summarised like this: